lemonmade/quilt/documentation/features/builds/apps/browser.md

 });
 ```

-When Quilt is building the browser version of your app, it sets the `quiltBrowser` option to an object that describes the browser build being produced.
+When Quilt is building the browser version of your app, it sets the `quiltAppBrowser` option to an object that describes the browser build being produced.
 You can use the presence of this option to perform tooling customizations that only apply to the browser build:

 ```ts
 // sewing-kit.config.ts